Plan a high school reunion

 “Setting the tone and communicating effectively helps the team progress toward a successful event.
 Effective communication allows an opportunity for guests/invitees to learn more about what to expect – and to get excited about attending the event.” -Saundra Severtson, wyldmynd.

-Once you start planning more officially and wish to track RSVPs, you might want to choose a more dynamic platform.
+Once you start planning more officially and want to send online invitations and track RSVPs, you might want to choose a more dynamic platform.
 Reunacy provides a seamless and private platform for your family to create groups and stay in touch.

 Brainstorming a Vision for Your Family Reunion